World’s Largest Health Scheme Unspooled in India

 • The increase of PG seats:

-• 700 seats were added in the normal course of permission under IMC Act.
+• In the normal course of permission under IMC Act added 700 seats.
 Combined with the increase of DNB seats, the ministry could achieve an increase of nearly 5800 PG seats in 2017.

 • The country has today around 38,000 PG seats including Diplomate of National Board (DNB).

-Q. Please throw light on Mental Healthcare Act which was passed in 2016.
+Q. Please throw light on Mental Healthcare Act, 2016.
 What steps the did government plan to create awareness on this?

 • The Act adopts a rights-based statutory framework for mental health in India and strengthens equality and equity in the provision of mental healthcare services in order to protect the rights of people with the mental health problem to ensure that they are able to receive optimum care and are able to live a life of dignity and respect.

-• The Act strengthens the institutional mechanisms for improving access quality and appropriate mental health care services.
+• Mental Healthcare Act strengthens the institutional mechanisms for improving access quality and appropriate mental health care services.

 • The Act increases accountability of both government and private sectors in the delivery of mental health care with the representation of persons with the mental health problem and their caregivers in statutory authorities such as Central and State Mental Health Authority.